Where Can Americans Travel Right Now? A Country-by-country Guide

 From lounging on Caribbean beaches to sightseeing in Serbia, Americans now have options when it comes to international travel.

-Since the countries listed below are currently accepting American visitors, those who choose to travel are strongly encouraged to check local government restrictions, rules, and safety measures related to COVID-19 before departure — and take personal comfort levels and health conditions into consideration.
+Editor's note: Those who choose to travel are strongly encouraged to check local government restrictions, rules, and safety measures related to COVID-19 and take personal comfort levels and health conditions into consideration before departure.

 Antigua and Barbuda

 Antigua and Barbuda opened its borders on June 1 in a phased plan that included reopening the international airport, according to the government.
-Visitors are required to take a COVID-19 test 48 hours prior to arrival and be able to present documentation of negative results.
-Visitors are also required to wear a mask in all public places.
+Visitors 12 years old and older are required to arrive with a negative COVID-19 RT-PCR test from within seven days of their flight, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.

 The island, which started reopening outdoor restaurants on May 25, has a cleaning and hygiene certification program for tourism-related businesses focusing on things like plexiglass barriers at desks.

 Travelers to the Bahamas can skip the islands’ mandatory quarantine if they test negative for COVID-19 within five days before their departure, along with applying for a Bahamas Health Travel Visa after their test.
 Travelers will then have to take a second, rapid antigen test on day 5 of their visit.

 Children 10 years old and younger will not need to get tested prior to arrival.

 Visitors are then required to opt-in to mandatory COVID-19 health insurance when applying for their Health Travel Visa.